2014 United States Senate election in Virginia

 The 2014 United States Senate election in Virginia was held on November 4, 2014, to elect a member of the United States Senate to represent the Commonwealth of Virginia, concurrently with other elections to the United States Senate, elections to the United States House of Representatives, and various state and local elections.

 Incumbent Democratic Senator Mark Warner ran for re-election to a second term.
 He was unopposed for the Democratic nomination.
 The Republicans nominated lobbyist and former chairman of the Republican National Committee Ed Gillespie.
 Also running was Libertarian nominee Robert Sarvis, an attorney and businessman.

-Prior to the election, most forecasters considered Virginia's 2014 senate race to be uncompetitive as polling showed Warner with a significant lead over Ed Gillespie and he was cited as having many inherent advantages such as incumbency, name recognition, and fundraising.
+Prior to the election, most forecasters considered the race to be uncompetitive and polling showed Warner with a significant lead over Gillespie due to Warner's inherent advantages such as incumbency, name recognition, and fundraising.
 Despite this, the race was much closer than expected, with Warner narrowly winning by a margin of just 0.8% and 17,727 votes.
 Gillespie conceded the race on November 7, 2014.

 Warner's very narrow margin of victory made this the closest race of the 2014 Senate election cycle.
-Additionally, it is the last time Loudoun County has voted for the Republican candidate in a statewide election, and the last time Alleghany County has voted for the Democratic candidate in a statewide election.
+Additionally, it is the last time Loudoun County voted for the Republican candidate in a statewide election, and the last time Alleghany County voted for the Democratic candidate in a statewide election.